Cudham Church of England Primary School

 At Cudham we value RE within the curriculum; it forms an integral part of the life of the school.
 In RE we seek to plan lessons where pupils learn from religion, forming their own ideas and opinions, as well as about religion by following the Rochester Diocese Curriculum.
 Wherever possible, we try to involve our parish clergy in RE to support the teaching of Christianity.

 In PE pupils learn the importance of strenuous activity in developing strong healthy bodies and how to work together in pairs, small groups and teams.
 Children take part in a range of activities including, games, swimming, dance and gym.
 Physical Education also plays a pivotal role in developing an understanding of how exercise can contribute to a healthy body and lifestyle.
+Each half term, our pupils have an opportunity to participate in intra-school tournaments, where the skills they have developed can be applied and assessed.

 The national curriculum for computing aims to ensure that all pupils: • can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation • can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems • can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems • are safe, responsible, competent, confident and creative users of information and communication technology.